Chapter 51, North of Iron Stem, Near the Aerlal Plateau

 "A few moments won't matter, Mother."

-Lucenda snorted by set aside her ladle and picked up the sheet of parchment and broke the elegantly formed wax seal.
+Lucenda snorted but set aside her ladle and picked up the sheet of parchment and broke the elegantly formed wax seal.
 As she read her expression changed from curiosity to disbelief to confusion and consternation.
 Wendra watched and finally said,

 "Mother, for goodness sake, what does it say?"